 —Immune system support to balance and stimulate immune function.
 Approximately 80% of the immune system is located in the gut.
 If your gut is overloaded with bad bacteria, there’s a good chance your immune system isn’t functioning optimally.

 —Saccharomyces boulardii is a non-pathogenic viable yeast probiotic that has many therapeutic uses.
-Clinical and therapeutic uses for Saccharomyces Boulardii: Digestive problems, diarrhea, irritable bowel, Crohn’s, ulcerative colitis, UTIs, chronic Candida, yeast and fungal overgrowth, H. pylori, sinus infections, lactose intolerance, Blastocystis hominis (parasite), Lyme, canker sores, hives, acne, fever blisters, low secretory IgA, high cholesterol, blocks expression of pro-inflammatory cytokines, downregulates inflammation, and provides protection from antibiotic side effects.
+Clinical and therapeutic uses for Saccharomyces Boulardii: Digestive problems, diarrhea, irritable bowel, Crohn’s, ulcerative colitis, UTIs, chronic Candida, yeast and fungal overgrowth, H. pylori, sinus infections, lactose intolerance, Blastocystis hominis (parasite), Lyme disease, canker sores, hives, acne, fever blisters, low secretory IgA, high cholesterol, and aids in blocking the expression of pro-inflammatory cytokines, downregulating inflammation, and provides protection from antibiotic side effects.

 —Reduces risk of hospital infections after surgery.